Hepatitis symptoms, testing and treatment

 - can cause both acute and chronic infection

-- is spread through body fluids including blood, semen, vaginal fluid, saliva and breast milk
+- is spread through infected body fluids including blood, sexual fluids (semen, vaginal and anal fluids) and saliva

 Hepatitis C (Hep c)